ARX-7/ReStrat/README.md

 - Download it as a zip, right hand column.
 - Extract it, it should be in a folder called ReStrat-master.
 Rename it to ReStrat
 - Move to addon folder.
+- Make sure it isn't nested in multiple ReStrat-master folders.